FJNel/book-project/api/api-docs.md

 **Endpoint:** `POST /auth/logout`
 **Access:** Authenticated Users
 **Description:** Logs out the user by invalidating their refresh token.
+This logs the user out from all devices.

 ### Required Parameters (JSON Body)